seborrheic dermatitis

 Patients

-Seborrheic dermatitis (SD) is a common condition with similarities to psoriasis.
+SD is a common skin condition that shares features with psoriasis.

 Male